Sitecore/jss/docs/data/routes/docs/fundamentals/services/tracking/en.md

 The JSS tracker supports tracking Events, Goals, Outcomes, Campaigns, and Page/Route Views by default.
 It is designed to be extensible for advanced tracking needs.

+> _NOTE_: There are some limitations on the usage of JSS tracking API:
+> * Because tracking data is submitted directly to a Sitecore service, you cannot use the JSS tracking API in [disconnected mode](/docs/fundamentals/application-modes).
+> * JSS tracking API is not working in [connected mode](/docs/fundamentals/application-modes) due to fact that the global and session cookies are not generated.

 > _NOTE_: As of Sitecore 10.0.1, Sitecore sets the `Secure` flag on all cookies by default.
 This can impact JSS local development in *Connected* and *Headless* modes, as the proxied Sitecore cookies (including analytics cookies) will be rejected by the browser if your application is not running under HTTPS, and thus visits will not be tracked and content may not be personalized.
 To work around this, you can either:
 > * Enable HTTPS in your local environment by modifying the node server, using a local reverse proxy, or using a service such as ngrok.
 >     * If you are running Sitecore in containers for development, you can make use of the Traefik reverse proxy that is provided in the `docker-compose` environment.